-I love this easy healthy slow-cooker vegan stew.
-Rich Italian flavours taste like you have slaved all day, but really it is just dump and go recipe.
+Chickpea Cacciatore – I love this easy healthy slow-cooker vegan Chickpea and Artichoke stew.
+Rich Italian flavours taste like you have slaved all day, but really it is a just dump-and-go recipe.

 Chickpea Cacciatore.
 I know, I know… it kinda sounds silly.
 But who says Cacciatore has to have chicken in it?